parham1998/Neural_Style_Transfer/README.md

 ![Picture2](https://user-images.githubusercontent.com/85555218/132051148-bc2cff37-bd2d-4c16-abed-18d3761c2eae.png)

 ## ConvNet
 NST uses a previously trained convolutional network.
-(I've used VGG-19 which has been used in the original paper and has already been trained on the very large ImageNet database) <br />
+(I've used VGG-19, which has been used in the original paper and has already been trained on the extensive ImageNet database) <br />
-Actually, using the transfer learning method is necessary for this task, cause we want to extract appropriate features from images and don't train the model again.
-I mean the model parameters are fixed, and we change the generated image parameters (pixels) to optimize the loss functions. <br />  As seen below, the main idea is to extract features from multi layers of VGG-19: (Style features have been extracted from yellow blocks, and Content features have been extracted from the blue block)
+Using the transfer learning method is necessary for this task cause we want to extract appropriate features from images and not train the model again.
+The model parameters are fixed, and we change the generated image parameters (pixels) to optimize the loss functions. <br />  As seen below, the main idea is to extract features from multi layers of VGG-19: (Style features have been extracted from yellow blocks, and Content features have been extracted from the blue block)

 ![Screenshot (428)](https://user-images.githubusercontent.com/85555218/132066385-d1dab3c3-dfb3-479e-b6fb-8407dab5783f.png)